Alessandro Fontanarosa

-Alessandro Fontanarosa (born 7 February 2003) is an Italian professional footballer who plays as a centre-back for club Avellino.
+Alessandro Fontanarosa (born 7 February 2003) is an Italian professional footballer who plays as a centre-back for Belgian Pro League club Oud-Heverlee Leuven, on loan from club Avellino.

 Club career

 Having previously played for Sampdoria, Fontanarosa joined Empoli's youth academy in 2018.

-In August 2019, he joined Inter Milan for an estimated fee of €750,000.
+In August 2019, he joined Inter for an estimated fee of €750,000.
 After featuring for the under-17 team, he made his debut for the under-19 team in February 2020.
 In the following season, Fontanarosa became a regular starter for Inter's under-19 team, as he helped them win the Campionato Primavera 1, the Coppa Italia Primavera and the Supercoppa Primavera.
 He also played in the 2020–21 UEFA Youth League, scoring one goal in six appearances.

-At the start of the 2022–23 season, Fontanarosa was promoted to Inter Milan's first team.
+At the start of the 2022–23 season, Fontanarosa was promoted to Inter's first team.
 He went on to feature on the bench for several Serie A and UEFA Champions League matches.

 On 9 August 2023, Fontanarosa went to Cosenza on loan.

 On 27 August 2024, Fontanarosa joined Serie B club Reggiana on a season-long loan.
 On 3 February 2025, Fontanrosa joined fellow Serie B side Carrarese on loan for the remainder of the season.

-In the summer of 2025, Fontanarosa initially returned to Inter Milan and was assigned to their newly established reserve team, Inter Milan Under-23, before making a permanent move to Serie B side Avellino on 20 August.
+In the summer of 2025, Fontanarosa initially returned to Inter and was assigned to their newly established reserve team, Inter Under-23, before making a permanent move to Serie B side Avellino on 20 August.